Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 • Tools for in vitro conservation of endangered species by ex-situ methods.

-Importance of Tissue Culture
+Importance of Plant Tissue Culture

 Tissue culture spans disciplines such as biology, agriculture, and medicine because of its ability to grow cells and tissues in a controlled environment outside their natural context.
 In agriculture, it provides large-scale production of disease-free plants and propagation of plants that are facing extinction or are genetically altered to have new characteristics, hence advancing agricultural productivity and sustainability initiatives.

-Tissue culture has been an immaterially large tool in medicine in studying the mechanisms of many diseases, responses to drugs, and tissue regeneration.
+The importance of plant tissue culture has been an immaterially large tool in medicine in studying the mechanisms of many diseases, responses to drugs, and tissue regeneration.
 This creates the ability needed for the production of cell lines and three-dimensional tissue models, advancing biomedical research into innovations in personalised medicine and pharmaceutical development.
 Apart from that, tissue culture plays a very vital role in improving food security, understanding human health, and driving forward scientific discovery with huge societal benefits.

-Advantages and Disadvantages
+Advantages and Disadvantages of Tissue Culture

 Merits of Tissue Culture